 One such area (actually already well under way in the C64 version) was the inclusion of 'interrupt codes'- ways of injecting new information into the program as it runs.
 This feature is extremely important to operational use of the program, but may be overlooked by first-time users because it is very unique.
 To put this feature in context it is very important to understand more about the operational nature of WXSIM:

 WXSIM is mainly a local model and is therefore generally ignorant of large-scale weather patterns (the advection routine being a partial exception).
-For this reason it can't forecast 'weather' in the broader sense of the word.
-While this may be a disappointment to someone unrealistically expecting to generate complete weather forecasts based on local information only, the interrupt codes make it possible to take full advantage of WXSIM's specialties (temperature, dew point, and various related phenomena) anyway.
+For this reason it can't - on it's own, anyway (more on this shortly!)- forecast 'weather' in the broader sense of the word.
+My first effort at addressing this was 'interrupt codes', which I have maintained as a 'legacy' feature, though it's vastly superceded by newer features.

 By the time I had all of the above in the program, the importance of modeling upper air temperatures was becoming more obvious.
 I changed to a five layer model, making these new levels correspond rather closely to 5 of the 'mandatory' levels used in RAOB soundings and upper air plots.
 I analyzed hundreds of soundings (mainly for my area but many others around the world as well) to improve my algorithms for relating upper air temperatures (including their somewhat small diurnal variation) to surface temperature.
 In the process, I developed code for calculating heights of various pressure levels, thicknesses, and related parameters.